PHPCSStandards/PHPCSDevTools/README.md

 #### Using XSD on GitHub Actions

-You can check for documentation validation by using xmllint and referencing the `phpcsdocs.xsd` file.
+You can validate your PHPCS XML documentation against the XSD file using xmllint.
+This validation can be run locally if you have xmllint installed, as well as in CI (continuous integration).
 An example of a workflow job for GitHub Actions CI looks like this:

 ```yaml